adbrown85/presentation/presentation.markdown

 About Me
 --------

- - BFA in Applied Media Arts (Animation)
+ - BFA in Applied Media Arts
  - AS in Computer Science
  - Started Master's in 2007
  - Currently work at AFRL in Rome, NY